Sooty's Table of Foreign Stocks on American Stock Exchanges

 out the data from the html, and design the database and analysis programs

-that find information on the shipping industry.
+that find information on the listed stocks.

 Sooty does not have time to do the work by hand so the whole process is